tonihintikka/opetuslupa_apu/docs/stories/Epic-1-Story-3.md

   - Set up date/number formatting based on locale
 - Added LoadingIndicator and EmptyState components for better UX
 - Created responsive layout using Material-UI
+- Organized navigation to prioritize the lesson-centric workflow for efficiency

 ## Constraints